RajeevRanjan2015/Kaggle-Advance-House-Price-Prediction/README.md

 ## Approach taken:

 1.EDA
-2.Data Cleaning (missing value, wrong value, wrong data type, skewness, outliers) 3.Feature Engineering
+2.Data Cleaning (missing value, wrong value, wrong data type, skewness, outliers)
+3.Feature Engineering.
-4.Use some ML algorithm to predict the SalePrice 5.Perform Hyperparameter tunning for the best performing algorithm 6.Use full dataset to train model and predict for the test data set and submit the result.
+4.Use some ML algorithm to predict the SalePrice
+5.Perform Hyperparameter tunning for the best performing algorithm
+6.Use full dataset to train model and predict for the test data set and submit the result.

 ## Result: